- To configure client and server authentication, go to Operations Center Settings > Authentication.

-Server access keys are used for incoming connections from other FotoWare server products on the network to this server's Operations Center - without having to resort to using actual user accounts.
+Server access keys are used for incoming connections from other FotoWare server products on the network to this server's Operations Center Settings - without having to use actual user accounts.
 Another benefit of using access keys rather than user accounts is that an access key can be easily revoked to invalidate it as required.
 One access key should be created per server.

-Say you have an Index Manager Server that you need to accept incoming connections from Color Factory running on another server on the network.
+You have an Index Manager server that needs to accept incoming connections from Color Factory running on another server on the network.

-On the Index Manager server, click on Add to create an access key pair and copy the Account ID and Access Key to the clipboard (and store them safely in a secure document).
+On the Index Manager server,select Add to create an access key pair and copy the Account ID and Access Key to the clipboard (and store them safely in a secure document).
 Once you close the dialog you will not be able to retrieve the keys again.

-Now, on the Color Factory server, add these account credentials to the Server Authentication settings in the Operations Center, so that when connecting to the Index Manager server (hostname IMSERVER in the example screenshot below), Color Factory will pass these credentials.
+On the Color Factory server, add these account credentials to the Authentication settings in Operations Center Settings, so that when connecting to the Index Manager server Color Factory will pass these credentials.

-The Operations Center can be configured to authenticate clients and servers using a SAML Identity Provider (IdP)
+Operations Center Settings can be configured to authenticate clients and servers using an SAML Identity Provider (IdP)

-First choose SAML 2.0 as the client authentication method and click on the Settings link to set up the connection to the IdP.
+- Select SAML 2.0 as the client authentication method and select the Settings link to set up the connection to the IdP.

-Paste in the certificate endpoint url in the corresponding fields as seen in the above screenshot.
+- Enter the certificate endpoint URL in the corresponding fields as seen in the above screenshot.
 They are both obtained from the Identity Provider (IdP) configuration interface, although where you find them may vary from one IdP to another.

-Next, set up group name mappings, mapping the SAML group name with a corresponding Group name stored in the Operations Center.
-This is the group name value the Operations Center will return when a client requests to know which group a user is a member of.
+- Set up group name mappings, mapping the SAML group name with a corresponding Group name stored in Operations Center Settings.
+This is the group name value Operations Center Settings returns when a client requests to know which group a user is a member of.

-Note: The Username, First name, and Last name fields are NOT currently in use.
+Note: The First name and Last name fields are only used for the history function.

-FotoStation TIP: To upload configurations from FotoStation to an Index Manager server, the user who updates the configuration must be a member of the FotoWare Administrators group.
-Hence you should take care to set up a mapping between a SAML Group name and a corresponding Operations Center group named precisely FotoWare Administrators, to facilitate configuration updates for these users.
+Tip: To upload configurations from FotoStation to an Index Manager server, the user who updates the configuration must be a member of the FotoWare Administrators group.
+Therefore, you must set up a mapping between an SAML Group name and a corresponding Operations Center Settings group named FotoWare Administrators (this name must be exact) to facilitate configuration updates for these users.

-We recommend creating access keys (see above) on the server that receives the incoming connections and then adding the credentials obtained to the server that sets up the connection.
+We recommend creating access keys on the server that receives the incoming connections and then adding the credentials obtained to the server that sets up the connection.

-Note: When using the file browser in any of the server interfaces you will notice that when connecting to a server for which no authentication credentials have been defined, you will be given the opportunity to manually enter a user name and password.
-This information will be stored in this list in the Operations Center and used for future connections to that server.
+Note: When using the file browser in any of the server interfaces to connect to a server for which no authentication credentials have been defined, you can manually enter a user name and password.
+This information will be stored in this list in Operations Center Settings and used for future connections to the same server.